dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 }
 ```
 **Create User - POST Method `/create-user/{name}`**
-Description: Given a name, create a user which has starting gold 200, no animal, 100 health status (from 0 - 100) for the user.
+Description: Given a name, it creates a user which has a starting gold of 200, and no animals for fighting.
 Request:
 ```
 {